Endoscopic Spine Surgery

 Radiofrequency nerve ablation (also known as radiofrequency lesioning, or neurotomy) is an emerging therapy in pain medicine that uses a specialized device to disrupt nerve conduction on a semi-permanent basis.

-With radiofrequency treatment, the nerves are usually blocked for 6-9 months, but relief can be as short as 3 months or as long at 18 months for some patients.
+With radiofrequency treatment, the nerves are usually blocked for 6-9 months, but relief can be as short as 3 months or as long as 18 months for some patients.
 This nerve ablation pain relief technique can be used successfully for those with back pain, neck pain, muscle pain, or other discomforts.
 A probe is inserted through a needle and controlled delivery of heat is placed along a painful nerve.
-Radiofrequency uses heat to disrupt the nerves conductivity.
+Radiofrequency uses heat to disrupt the nerves' conductivity.

-- Pain relief up to 18 months
+- Pain relief for up to 18 months

 - Minimally invasive